Choose a Site

 While glassware isn’t technically a garnish, it can add drama and whimsy.
 Tiki themed mugs, fancy flutes and vintage glassware add flair and interest.
 And don’t forget to share the love with batch cocktails.
 Dress them up in fun pitchers and festive punch bowls.
 It’s not about using expensive items, but interesting pieces that can spark conversation.
 Thrift stores are great sources for affordable, one-of-a-kind serving sets.

 The best cocktail garnishes are not afterthoughts, or mere nice-to-haves.
 They create anticipation and give a hint of what’s to come.
-They communicate volumes through color, shape, size and texture.
+They communicate volumes through colour, shape, size and texture.
 With a little forethought — and the right at-home bartending skills — it’s easy to turn your cocktails into delicious works of art.